 The museum’s innovative exhibitions, programs, publications, digital resources, and collaborations have made it internationally renowned as a dynamic center of creativity, research, and scholarship that educates and inspires audiences, and advances recognition of the cultural significance of dress and fashion.

 The museum supports and enriches FIT’s academic programs through exhibitions that support pedagogy and highlight the creative work of FIT students, alumni, and faculty, as well as through collections-based classes, research opportunities, internships, and professional training for the next generation of cultural leaders.

 Finally, the museum serves as a bridge between the campus and the wider community.
-With its free exhibitions, public programs, and online initiatives, often focusing on diverse and inclusive themes, the museum is one place on campus where the public is always welcome, and where visitors, including future students and members of underserved communities, find opportunities for inspiration, engagement, and experiential learning.
+With its free exhibitions, public programs, and online initiatives, often focusing on diverse and inclusive themes, the museum provides visitors with opportunities for inspiration, engagement, and experiential learning.

 Great colleges and universities have great museums.
 Museums add value to academia not only because they attract favorable attention to the institution as a whole, but also because they enhance and extend their parent institutions’ core mission in ways that benefit the college and the public at large.